Gable Steveson: Professional football career

 On May 31, 2024, it was reported by ESPN's Adam Schefter that Steveson had signed a three-year deal with the Buffalo Bills of the National Football League and would play defensive line despite never playing football before.
 His first time putting on a pair of cleats was during his workout for the Bills.
 On August 27, Steveson was released by the Bills.

 Mixed martial arts career

+Early career

 Steveson made his MMA debut against Braden Peterson at LFA 217 on September 12, 2025.
 He won the fight via technical knockout in round one.

+Steveson faced Kevin Hein on November 24, 2025, at Anthony Pettis' promotion "APFC 21".
+He won the fight via knockout in round one.

+Steveson faced Hugo Lezama on February 19, 2026, at the MFL 3 event of the promotion Mexico Fight League.
+He beat Lezama via technical knockout in round one.

+Dirty Boxing

+Steveson faced Billy Swanson on October 30, 2025, at Mike Perry's promotion "DBX-4".
+He beat Swanson by knockout in round one.

+Ultimate Fighting Championship

+During the main card of UFC 327 on April 11, 2026, it was announced that Steveson had signed to the UFC.
+On May 16, 2026, it was announced that he would make his debut against Elisha Ellison on July 11, 2026, at UFC 329.
+Steveson won the fight via knockout in the first round.

+Steveson faced Sean Sharaf on September 19, 2026, at UFC 331.
+Steveson lost the fight via knockout twelve seconds into the first round, suffering his first loss in his mixed martial arts career.

 Submission grappling career

 Steveson was set to make his submission grappling debut against Craig Jones in a superfight at the Craig Jones Invitational 2 on August 31, 2025.
 On August 25, 2025, Gable pulled out of CJI2 due to turf toe.
 Steveson later claimed he withdrew from the event after Jones asked him to throw their superfight, which Jones denied.